helpwave/helpwave/products/impulse/README.md

 The app should evaluate the mental condition of a user.
 This is important so that the app isn’t overwhelming the user with the baseline tasks.

-### Baseline Tasks (Daily's)
+### Baseline Tasks (Dailys)

 The baseline tasks are tasks that should be done every day to improve the lifestyle of a user.
 These tasks should be derived from the information which is given be the questionnaire.
-So that only relevant task that would improve the lifestyle would be chosen.
+So that only relevant tasks will be chosen for the user.

 Every baseline task should have information why it was selected for a user.
 There should also be information displayed on why this task is imported, so that there is a possible learning from the app.